wtsi-hgi/softpack-mcp/README.md

 # Softpack MCP Server

-A FastAPI-based MCP (Model Context Protocol) server that enables LLMs to interact with spack package building commands.
+A FastAPI-based MCP (Model Context Protocol) server that enables LLMs to interact with spack package management commands.
 This server is part of the Softpack ecosystem and provides a bridge between language models and the spack package manager.

 ## Features

 - 🚀 **FastAPI Integration**: Modern async/await web framework
 - 🔧 **MCP Protocol**: Seamless integration with language models
 - 📦 **Spack Commands**: Direct interface to spack package management
-- 🔧 **VM Deployment**: Designed for virtual machine deployment
 - 📊 **Structured Logging**: Comprehensive logging with rotation
 - 🛡️ **Error Handling**: Robust exception handling and validation
 - 🔒 **Security**: CORS and authentication support